AscendingPassage.com HOME PAGE.

 the humidity of their own misty isle.
 And this strange cold, this

-mist, light as it still is, seem to presage the end of ages, give an
+mist, light as it still is, seems to give an

 added remoteness and finality to all this dead past, which lies here

-beneath us in subterranean labyrinths haunted by a thousand mummies.
+beneath us in subterranean labyrinths haunted by a thousand thousand mummies.

 And the mist, which, as the night advances, thickens in the valleys,

-hesitates to mount to the great daunting face of the Sphinx; and
+hesitates to mount the great daunting face of the Sphinx.
+It

-covers it with the merest and most transparent gauze; and, like
+covers with the merest and most transparent gauze.
+Like

 plunged in profound and mystic contemplation of the moon, its friend

-Here and there on the soft pathway of the sandhills are pigmy figures
+Here and there on the soft pathway of the sandhills are tiny figures

 as they are, low down in the hollows and far away, this wonderful

-silver moon reveals even their slightest gestures; for their white
+silver moon reveals even their slightest gestures.
+Their white

-robes and black cloaks stand sharply out against the monotonous rose
+robes and black cloaks stand sharply out against the monotony

 of the desert.
 At times they call to one another in a harsh, aspirate